Tempeh Bacon Recipe

 - 1/4 cup low-sodium soy sauce or liquid aminos

 - 1 teaspoon avocado oil (or another neutral cooking oil)

 - Slice tempeh into thin strips.
 You want to slice them as thinly as possible.

-- Marinade for at least an hour, or overnight.
+- Marinade for at least 15 minutes or overnight.

 - Heat the oil in a pan over medium heat and spread the tempeh in a single layer.